flowx-ai/docs-flowx/docs/platform-deep-dive/integrations/building-a-connector.md

     out: ai.flowx.updates.from_connector # TODO 3. decide what topic should the connector reply on (this topic name must match the topic pattern the Engine listens on)
 ```

-Below you can find a quickstart guide to help you start build:
+For Java-based Connector microservices, you can use the following startup code as a quickstart guide:

 [Quickstart Connector Guide](https://github.com/flowx-ai/quickstart-connector)